 This post contains affiliate links.
 This supports my family and allows me to keep providing you with great resources.
 You can trust that I only promote products I love or would use myself.
 Read my full disclosure for more details.

 How To Save Money When Eating Out

-By putting some of these tactics into place you could easily save hundreds of dollars this year.
+Try out some of these ideas and you could easily save hundreds of dollars this year.
 If you’re a family that eats out every week, you could save hundreds just this month.
-Try each of them out and see what works best for you.
+See which of these tips work best for your family.

 Order From The Lighter Fare or Seniors Menu

 Not only are these smaller meals, but they are priced better than the standard dinners.
 Now, I’m not a senior, but I have never had someone challenge me about ordering off this list.

 If you order this way, you won’t have to worry about finding someone to split the meal, and you won’t have to deal with taking home leftovers.
 There should be enough food there for anyone smaller than a linebacker.